jeremyckahn/farmhand/README.md

 npm start
 ```

-In this case, the local app will be using the Production API and database.
+In this case, the local app will be using the Production API, database, and pairing server.
 However you boot, Farmhand will be accessible from http://localhost:3000/.

 ### Coding conventions